per-magnusson/RP2350-Foxoring-Transmitter/README.md

 # RP2350-Foxoring-Transmitter
-A weak 80 m transmitter for use in "foxoring", i.e. a version of transmitter hunting/fox hunting where the approximate location of the transmitter is marked on the map.
+A weak 80 m transmitter for use in "foxoring", i.e. a version of transmitter hunting/fox hunting on th 80 m band where the approximate location of the transmitter is marked on the map.
 The transmitter uses a Raspeberry Pi Pico 2 to generate the RF signal without any additional circuits, just some filtering and antenna matching.
-Plus components for convenience, like am LCD and some configuration switches.
+Plus components for convenience, like an LCD and some configuration switches.

 The repo contains the source code, the PCB files (gerbers, assembly drawing, BOM) and 3D models of a suitable box that can clamp onto a Sportident station glass fiber stand.